TobasFlightControl/tobas/README.md

 ### ESC Calibration

-<strong>Warning: This operation will send a rotation command to the motors.</strong>

 Make sure battery and ESCs are connected to FC properly and the propellers are NOT attached to the airframe.\
 Execute the following in FC: